Chralu/gandyn/README.md

 Gandyn
 ======

 Your server has a dynamic IP address and you use Gandi as domain name server ?
-Then this script is for you !
+Then Gandyn is for you !

+This is an unsecure script based on [Comète's work](http://gerard.geekandfree.org/blog/2012/03/01/debarrassez-vous-de-dyndns-en-utilisant-lapi-de-gandi/).
-It is a unsecure quick written script that uses Gandi XML-RPC service to update your DNS record.
+It uses Gandi XML-RPC service to update your DNS record.
 Server public IP address is retrieved from [http://ifconfig.me](http://ifconfig.me).

 As this is my first python "project", code might not be very pythonic.
 So, feel free to improve it :)